floatdrop/gulp-bem/readme.md

 var tree = gulp.src('**/*.deps.js').pipe(bem.tree())
 ```

-It will return closed Stream with additional methods.
+It will return passThrough Stream with additional method.

+__Note:__ You can pass array of levels to tree, but we still don't sure this is necessary (to be clarified later).

 ### tree.deps(path)